AKASHBKUMAR/Mobile-Application-Development/Implicitintent/README.md

-## Ex.No:3 Develop program to create a text field and a button “Navigate”.
-When you enter “www.google.com” and press navigate button it should open google page using Implicit Intents.
+## Develop a program to create a text field and a button “NAVIGATE”.
+When you enter www.google.com and press navigate it should open Google page
+using Implicit Intents.

 ## AIM: